Rikiflame01/ACAB-MultiUser/README.md

 # Unity WebXR Multiplayer Template
 Unity WebXR Multiplayer Template, based on Unity VR Multiplayer Template.

+## 📄 How to run the project

+- Clone the repository.
+- Open the project using a supported Unity version and Web as the build platform.
+- Set Unity Cloud ID for the project, check that the Vivox voice chat service is also set.
+- Build the project.
+- Run the build on HTTPS server.
+- Run instance of the project in the Editor or in Desktop build.
+- Open a room in the Editor or in Desktop build.
+- Now you can join the room from a web browser.

 ## 🧩 Compatibility

 **Important notice** regarding this Git repository - This repository use Symlinks. make sure that Symlinks are enabled when you clone.